 Team and project management tools like Slack, Microsoft Teams, Asana, and Trello are designed to help virtual collaboration and keep a productive workflow going.
 Reaching a balance where your team is in the loop about what’s going on but staying away from over-communicating is important so everyone is on the same page and knows what the priorities are.
 In a world where Zoom fatigue is taking a toll on mental health, cloud document management software can ensure business continuity without your employees burning out.
 Marissa Shuffler, a professor at Clemson University and an expert on workplace wellbeing and team effectiveness recommends sharing files with clear prioritized notes rather than overwhelming your team with information on a video call.
 Additionally, Shuffler recommends video calls for teams to take a few minutes before the meeting to check-in and catch up with each other in an effort to stay connected in a positive healthy way.
 A digital mailroom is also important to quickly get new information to the right employees for processing as quickly as possible.

 Incorporate these tips into your business continuity strategy to help your team easily adapt to this new normal.
 In addition, using MetaSource’s services for document management software and digital mailroom ensures your team will have easy and secure access to files from the safety of wherever they are working remotely.
-For more tips on business continuity planning during the coronavirus pandemic, check out our Ensure Business Continuity Post COVID-19 with BPO Guide.
+For more tips on business continuity planning during the coronavirus pandemic, check out our A Business Survival Guide to Crisis Management.